gopika09/Automatic_Application_Deployment_in_AWS_using_Terraform/README.md

-I then created a db subnet group and associated it with the public subnets.
+I then created a db subnet group and associated it with the private subnets.
 Following that, I launched an RDS instance using MySQL as the database engine, selecting the instance class as "db.t3.micro."
 I specified the database username, password, and initial database name, ensuring to attach the appropriate security group to the RDS instance for secure access.

 ![diagram](https://github.com/gopika09/Automatic_Applicatio_Deployment_in_AWS_using_Terraform/blob/main/pictures/subnet%20group.png)